Biomimicry Design Toolkit

 Biomimicry Design Toolkit for Tropical Building Facades – Elephant Skin Inspired Facade

-The Biomimicry Design Toolkit was launched in Singapore on 20 April 2023
+The Biomimicry Design Toolkit was launched in Singapore in 2023

 Biomimicry, or the practice to mirror strategies found in nature to solve human design challenges, is an underutilised tool with enormous potential to transform the built environment and its response to rising temperatures.